virtual-labs/engineers-forum/hosting-process.md

 VLEAD and the institute requesting the rehosting of Phase 3 lab while changing the content of the lab will follow the process detailed below-

-Step 1
+**Step 1**

-Institute requesting rehosting will follow the[link](https://github.com/virtual-labs/engineers-forum/issues) and locate the Phase III Lab/Experiment(s) OnBoarding Request issue corresponding to the lab that they wish to rehost.
+Institute requesting rehosting will follow the [link](https://github.com/virtual-labs/engineers-forum/issues) and locate the Phase III Lab/Experiment(s) OnBoarding Request issue corresponding to the lab that they wish to rehost.

-Step 2
+**Step 2**

 They will comment on the issue with the content that they like to add to the lab pages following the format - Lab Section Name - New content

-Step 3
+**Step 3**

-VLEAD&#39;s hosting engineer will host the lab with the requested changes and share the link on the same issue to seek approval from institute requesting rehosting.
+VLEAD's hosting engineer will host the lab with the requested changes and share the link on the same issue to seek approval from institute requesting rehosting.

-Step 4
+**Step 4**

 Institute requesting rehosting will need to test the hosted link and on their approval the hosted link will be shared with IITD (to be added to vlab.co.in).